fictionco/fiction/@docs/essentials/cli/index.md

   Use static files instead of Webpack's default memory filesystem (virtual files).
 - **Server Restart On Change** `--watch-server`
   Server development mode.
 Restart the server on file changes.
+- **Node Inspector** `--inspector`
+  Open a port for the Node Inspector.
+Which allows debugging with Chrome developer tools, VSCode debugger, etc..

 ### Running Application Build